swift-server/swift-aws-lambda-runtime/readme.md

     ///
     /// - parameters:
     ///  - context: Runtime `Context`.
-    ///  - payload: Payload of type `In` representing the event or request.
+    ///  - event: Event of type `In` representing the event or request.
     ///
     /// - Returns: An `EventLoopFuture` to report the result of the Lambda back to the runtime engine.
-    /// The `EventLoopFuture` should be completed with either a response of type `Out` or an `Error` func handle(context: Lambda.Context, payload: In) -> EventLoopFuture<Out>
+    /// The `EventLoopFuture` should be completed with either a response of type `Out` or an `Error` func handle(context: Lambda.Context, event: In) -> EventLoopFuture<Out>

     /// Encode a response of type `Out` to `ByteBuffer`
     /// Concrete Lambda handlers implement this method to provide coding functionality.